 The High Income Fund values its assets on each business day that the New York Stock Exchange is open.
 However, because the secondary market for loans is limited and trading may be irregular, they may be difficult to value.
 Market quotations may not be readily available for some loans or may be volatile and/or subject to large spreads between bid and ask prices, and valuation may require more research than for other securities.
 In addition, elements of judgment may play a greater role in valuation than for securities with a more active secondary market, because there is less reliable, objective market value data available.
-In certain circumstances, the sub-advisor or its affiliates (including on behalf of clients other than the Fund) or the Fund may be in possession of material non-public information about a borrower as a result of its ownership of a loan and/or corporate debt security of a borrower.
-Because U.S. laws and regulations generally prohibit trading in securities of issuers while in possession of material, non-public information, the Fund might be unable to trade securities or other instruments issued by the borrower when it would otherwise be advantageous to do so and, as such, could incur a loss.
-In circumstances when the sub-advisor or the Fund determines not to receive non-public information about a borrower for loan investments, the Fund may be disadvantaged relative to other investors and the Fund may not take advantage of other investment opportunities that it may otherwise have.
-In addition, loans and other similar instruments may not be considered "securities" and, as a result, the Fund may have to resort to state law and direct claims.
+In certain circumstances, the sub-advisor or its affiliates (including on behalf of clients other than the High Income Fund) or the Fund may be in possession of material non-public information about a borrower as a result of its ownership of a loan and/or corporate debt security of a borrower.
+Because U.S. laws and regulations generally prohibit trading in securities of issuers while in possession of material, non-public information, the High Income Fund might be unable to trade securities or other instruments issued by the borrower when it would otherwise be advantageous to do so and, as such, could incur a loss.
+In circumstances when the sub-advisor or the High Income Fund determines not to receive non-public information about a borrower for loan investments, the Fund may be disadvantaged relative to other investors and the Fund may not take advantage of other investment opportunities that it may otherwise have.
+In addition, loans and other similar instruments may not be considered "securities" and, as a result, the High Income Fund may not be entitled to rely on the anti-fraud protections under the federal securities laws and instead may have to resort to state law and direct claims.
 The sub-advisor or its affiliates may participate in the primary and secondary market for loans or other transactions with possible borrowers.
-As a result, the Fund may have to resort to state law and direct claims.
-The sub-advisor or its affiliates may participate in the primary and secondary market for loans or other transactions with possible borrowers.
-As Investment Selection Risk The Sub-Advisors' portfolio managers may select investments that underperform, and investors' Fund shares may decline in value.
-This risk may be more significant when sub-advisors concentrate their holdings in a limited number of securities as may be the case in a Fund because concentration can magnify the potential for gains and losses from individual securities.
-The specific investments held in a Fund's investment portfolio may underperform other funds in the same asset class or benchmarks that are representative of the general performance of the asset class because of a portfolio manager's choice of securities.
-This risk may be greater for multi- manager funds compared to funds with a single manager because multi-manager funds may have more portfolio managers making investment selections independent of one another.
-Leverage Risk Leverage may result from certain transactions, including the use of derivatives and borrowing, particularly with respect to the Alternative Strategies Fund and the High Income Fund.
-Although leverage creates an opportunity for increased income and gain, it also creates certain risks.
-For example, the use of leverage may cause the effect of an increase or decrease in the value of a Fund's portfolio securities to be magnified and the Fund to be more volatile than if leverage was not used.
-Under normal circumstances, the Alternative Strategies Fund and the High Income Fund may each borrow amounts up to one third of the value of its total assets except that it may exceed this limit to satisfy redemption requests or for other temporary purposes.
-Liquidity and Valuation Risk It may be difficult for the High Income Fund to purchase and sell particular investments within a reasonable time at a fair price, or the price at which it has been valued by iM Global for purposes of the Fund's net asset value, causing the Fund to be less liquid and unable to realize what iM Global believes should be the price of the investment.
-Valuation of portfolio investments may be difficult, such as during periods of market turmoil or reduced liquidity, and for investments that may, for example, trade infrequently or irregularly.
-In these and other circumstances, an investment may be valued using fair value methodologies, which are inherently subjective, reflect good faith judgments based on available information and may not accurately estimate the price at which the Fund could sell the investment at that time.
-These risks may be heightened for fixed-income instruments because of the near historically low interest rate environment as of the date of this prospectus.
-Based on its investment strategies, a significant portion of the High Income Fund's investments can be difficult to value and potentially less liquid and thus particularly prone to the foregoing risks.
+As a result, the High Income Fund may be legally restricted from acquiring some loans and from participating in a restructuring of a loan or other similar instrument.